NEW: Now monitoring 9 AI platforms including ChatGPT, Claude, Gemini, and Perplexity

 61-80: Strong Visibility

 AI regularly features and often recommends you.
-You’re competitive in most contexts.
+You are competitive in most contexts.

 Priority actions: